Read about Chaddesden's history in the many articles that are listed on this page.

 Programme for a play called ‘The Adventure of the Witch and her Cat’ and two class photographs from Cherry Tree Hill School in the late 1950’s or early 1960’s

-A compilation of adverts for local businesses that featured in St. Mary's Church Parish Magazine back in 1959.
-How many are still trading today?
+A compilation of adverts for local businesses that featured in St. Mary's Church Parish Magazine in 1959.

 The Royal Mail and post offices in Chaddesden